HL7/fhir-specialty-rx/input/pages/patient-matching.md

 The Specialty Rx process supports two exchange patterns, which are described in [Systematic Query Workflows](systematic-queries.html):

-- Solicited Model: A pharmacy or other party requests patient information from an EHR or other data source
+- Solicited Model: A pharmacy or other party requests patient information from an EHR or other Data Source
-- Unsolicited Model: A data source pushes patient data to a recipient proactively when a medication is prescribed--without having received a request
+- Unsolicited Model: A Data Source pushes patient data to a recipient proactively when a medication is prescribed--without having received a request

-Relating to both of those models, the sections below describe the requester's and data source's steps and responsibilities for:
+Relating to both of those models, the sections below describe the requester's and Data Source's steps and responsibilities for:

 - identifying / matching the patient   *(solicited model)*
 - specifying the desired data   *(solicited model)*